alxc16/alxc16/README.md

 ## Hello! 👋 My name is Alexander Cardona and I am learning all about the exciting world of coding and all that it implies!
 It's an exciting time for sure!
 Right now I'm looking to choose my next project.
-I can't wait to be elbows deep in some fomr of coding or another!
+I can't wait to be elbows deep in some form of coding or another!
 Well, thanks for checking up on me!
 See you in the cybernet!

 <!--
 **alxc16/alxc16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.